antmicro/farshow/README.md

 The project consists of a streaming library and receiving application.
 They communicate with each other using UDP protocol.

-### `frame-streamer` server example
+### `farshow` server example

 After the successful build, you can run the demo inside the `build` directory.
 E.g.:

 ```
-./frame-streamer-server-example 127.0.0.1
+./farshow-server-example 127.0.0.1
 ```

-This will start the demonstration server, streaming frames to your localhost on the default port (1100).
+This will start the demonstration server, streaming frames to server running on `127.0.0.1` on the default port (`1100`).
 By default `/dev/video0` is taken as a stream source.

 By default, the server sends frames in jpg format, with a quality factor of 95.
 To use e.g. png format with compression 4, add `-e .png -q 4` to the runtime parameters.

 You can find more information about available arguments in command-line help:

 ```
-./frame-streamer-server-example --help
+./farshow-server-example --help
 ```

-### `frame-streamer` client
+### `farshow` application

 To receive and display the frames, you have to run the client:
 ```
-./frame-streamer-client
+./farshow
 ```

 After a successful run, the window with named streams should appear.